garethky/Slice-Mosquito-Direct-Tool-Head/readme.md

 See the [Assembly Instructions](assembly-instructions.md)

 # Tool Changer / Duet Setup
+## Tool Clearance
+This tool has a motor that sticks out over the tool changer head and interferes with the stock X-Carriage Cable Bracket.
+A remix of that part is included as a drop in replacement for the stock part.

 ## Slice Thermistor Setup with Duet
 If using, the [RepRap Configurator](https://configtool.reprapfirmware.org/Heaters) has the settings you need, you can generate a config a pull the thermistor line out.
 Looks like this: